 How to get started

-Scorecard charts: Scorecard charts is a new way to call out key metrics, such as KPIs or a key stat, within your sheet.
+Scorecard charts is a new way to call out key metrics, such as KPIs or a key stat, within your sheet.
 You’ll have the option to show your stat in comparison to another number, for instance illustrating percentage increase or decrease over time.
 See our Help Center for more information on how to insert a Scorecard chart in Sheets.

-Themes: You can now quickly alter the look and feel of an entire spreadsheet—including charts, pivot tables, and cells—to ensure a consistent look and feel for your spreadsheets.
+You can now quickly alter the look and feel of an entire spreadsheet—including charts, pivot tables, and cells—to ensure a consistent look and feel for your spreadsheets.
 To apply a preset theme, select Format > Theme and choose an option, or to create a custom theme, select Customize in the top right.